Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-tailwind-css-to-an-angular-project.md

 This tells our application to import all the Tailwind default CSS styles.

-Now we need to initialize our Tailwind configuration by running the following code in our terminal.
+We need to initialize our Tailwind configuration by running the following code in our terminal.

 ```bash
 npx tailwind init